 ‘I know of no respectable philosophical discipline which would accept such a notion,’ I said.

 ‘No?’
 Mo asked.
 ‘Well, you may be astounded by how many traditions accept these beliefs, whether you consider them respectable or not.
 Even in the testament of the Christian scriptures, upon which Western civilisation was founded, the Apostle Paul relates a mysterious trip to the third heaven.
-He seems a bit confused, however, about what to make of an out-of-the-body experience he had since it was outside the purview in his Jewish order of Pharisees.
+However, he seemed a bit confused about what to make of an out-of-the-body experience he had since it was outside the purview of his Jewish order of Pharisees.
 Orthodox Jews didn’t teach such things in their temples, any more than in your current synagogues of higher learning today.

-‘Many religions, particularly in the West, prefer not to acknowledge terms such as astral body, astral travel, soul travel, out-of-body, or even near-death experiences.
+‘Many religions, particularly in the West, prefer not to acknowledge terms such as celestial body, astral travel, soul travel, out-of-body, or even near-death-experiences.
 That’s because their orientations are more outward expressions of institutional faith.
-Is this not evidenced with all the shrines, temples, cathedrals, mosques, mass, liturgy, icons, priests, sacraments, sacred literature, and literalist eschatology?
+Is this not evidenced by the shrines, temples, cathedrals, mosques, mass, liturgy, icons, priests, sacraments, sacred literature, and literalist eschatology?

 ‘Unfortunately, many of these organisations tend to be dismissive, or even hostile, towards purported mystical encounters with the Spirit.
-And yet these non-institutionalized experiences involve nothing more than expressing one’s spiritual relationship with the divine.
-That’s a generalisation, of course, but I find it ironic, if not surprising, how many in religion oppose what ought to be the very intent of religion.
+And yet, these non-institutionalized experiences involve nothing more than expressing one’s spiritual relationship with the divine.
+That’s a generalisation, of course, but I find it ironic, if not surprising, how many in religion oppose what ought to be the very intent of their faith.

 ‘It’s amusing how closely both religious and atheist fundamentalists tend to be aligned when defending their prejudices against what’s inwardly spiritual.
 But then, both camps tend to reason from the same basic levels of cognitive development.
-Perhaps this is why they prefer to employ words such as hallucination, psychosis or no words at all when dismissing metaphysical manifestations of consciousness.
+Perhaps this is why they prefer to employ words such as hallucination, psychosis when dismissing metaphysical manifestations of consciousness.

 ‘If they knew how much their souls engage in nocturnal adventures while their bodies remain asleep, they might change their attitudes towards higher realms.
 Most likely, though, they wouldn’t since that’s never in the interest of the ego-mind.